 The General Pediatric Preceptorship Program is a statewide program funded by the Texas Legislature and administered by the Texas Pediatric Society in coordination with the Texas medical schools.
-In this program, medical students are placed (through a matching process) with general pediatricians for a four-week period to learn at a practical level about general pediatric practice.
+In this program, medical students are placed (through a matching process) with general pediatricians for a two to four-week period to learn at a practical level about general pediatric practice.